Humanizing Medspeak

 “Doctor, could you speak to me in plain English, please?!”

 I rarely hear this in my men’s health practice.
-It’s likely because I am aware that Medspeak, or the language of medicine, is a second tongue, and a very foreign one to boot.
+It’s likely because I am aware that Medspeak, or the language of medicine, is a second tongue, and a very foreign one to many patients.
+Just as it’s important for doctors to have an in-depth understanding of medical jargon, we should also have the communication skills to discuss these concepts in plain language to their patients.
+That’s why I always strive to humanize conversations with patients at The Turek Clinic.

 The Language of Medicine

 There are 750 muscles, 206 bones, 428 named nerves and 60,000 miles of named and unnamed arteries and veins in the adult human body.
-Add to this all known body organs and physiological and molecular pathways and it becomes clear that the first two years of medical school involves learning 20,000 new vocabulary words, the equivalent of an entirely new language.
+Add to this all known body organs and physiological and molecular pathways, and it becomes clear why the first two years of medical school involves learning 20,000 new vocabulary words, the equivalent of an entirely new language.
 Suddenly, sweating becomes diaphoresis, vomiting becomes emesis and red becomes erythematous.
-Throw in normal physiology and disease states in the second two years of medical school, and you have another 20,000 word vocabulary lesson.
+Throw in normal physiology and disease states in the second and third years of medical school, and then you have another 20,000 word vocabulary lesson.
 For some reason, patients now ambulate, visualize, articulate and masticate when the rest of us walk, see, talk and chew.
-That’s two whole languages to be learned in 4 years.
+Altogether, that’s two whole languages to be learned in 4 years.

 The Beauty of Medspeak